nickbild/dungeons_of_doom/README.md

 Being a first-person game, I could not resist the temptation to insert a few Doom characters in place of some of the originals.
 The CoCo may not be able to play Doom, but it kinda-sorta can do something like it.

-I also gave the player unlimited power and health, which is great for exploring and testing, but I've also got a version without this boost for those that want the challenge.
+I also gave the player unlimited power and health, which is great for exploring and testing, but that boost can be left out for those that want the challenge.

-The binary can be burned to a ROM chip mapped into the cartridge port, or should also work with any decent emulator.
+After assembly, the binary can be burned to a ROM chip mapped into the cartridge port, or should also work with any decent emulator.
+I assembled to source code with `LWASM`.

 ## Media